Flowfresh Renews HACCP International Certification Over a Decade After First Application

-Flowfresh not only meets the strict standards of HACCP International, but its antibacterial property goes beyond even this industry guideline by empowering it with the capacity to eliminate up to 99.9% of bacteria in contact with the floor.
+Flowfresh not only meets the strict standards of HACCP International, but its antibacterial property goes beyond even this industry guideline by empowering it with the capacity to inhibit the growth of most types of harmful bacteria in contact with the floor.

 The manner in which Polygiene®’s unique, all-natural silver-ion technology is incorporated throughout the polyurethane matrix of Flowfresh means that even after a decade and a half, the floor won’t have lost any of its bactericidal power.
 This contrasts starkly to antibacterial treatments that rely on chemical coatings, which are prone to wearing away over time.

 The permanence of Flowfresh’s bacteria inhibiting property was put to the test when it was analysed according to the ISO 22196 standard, which measures the efficacy of antibacterial-treated surfaces.
 As part of this test, samples of Flowfresh were hot washed and abraded multiple times, over and above the ISO 22196 requirements.
 This intensive abuse was undertaken to recreate the reality of what a floor in a food plant would be subjected to and Flowfresh more than proved that it was able to survive such conditions and maintain its superior hygiene credentials.